I’ve been documenting Burning Man for over a decade. It’s without doubt one of the

 Burning Man 2010

 2010 marked the 24th anniversary of Burning Man, and it was bigger than ever—attendance shot up to a record 51,000 people.
-Many participants remember it as the year of Bliss Dance, Megatropolis (left) and the Temple of Flux.
-Personally, I think back to a freak thunderstorm on Monday afternoon, followed by a full five days of clear skies (cloudless skies, as any photographer will tell you, don’t make for especially interesting images).
+Many participants remember it as the year of Bliss Dance, Megatropolis (above) and the Temple of Flux.
+A freak thunderstorm on Monday afternoon also set its mark on the event, followed by full five days of astonishingly perfect weather.
 It was also a year of fabulous weddings and an unforgettable silent white procession.
 But the highlight for me was being hoisted up in a 40-foot boom lift on the night of the burn and looking down on a sea of 50,000 people as the man exploded in flames.

 Burning Man 2009

 2009 was my sixth year out and the first on the documentation team—Burning Man’s cadre of “official” photographers.
 It was a wonderful and amazing week, wind and dust notwithstanding.
 Attendance was down by over ten percent—a first in the festival’s 23-year history.
-It made for a smaller and somewhat more intimate event.
-There was also a sense among many I spoke with that the vibe was more low-key.
-That said, much of the art was world class, the performances first-rate, the outlandish fashions and silly costumes unforgettable, and the people of Black Rock City, well, more beautiful than ever.
+But much of the art was world class, the performances first-rate, the outlandish fashions and silly costumes unforgettable, and the people of Black Rock City, well, more beautiful than ever.
 One of the most memorable moments for me was going up in a private plane just after sunrise one morning and surveying Black Rock City from 10,000 feet.
 Breathtaking, and more than a little surreal!

 Burning Man 2008

 My time at Burning Man 2008 lasted just four and a half days.
-While I got out as much as I could, staying out late every night and rising before dawn each morning, I came home with a relatively limited number of photos.
-It was a challenge to pull together 100 quality images.
+While I got out as much as I could, staying out late every night and rising before dawn each morning, I came home with a comparatively small number of photos.
+Pulling together 100 quality images was a challenge.
 I considered posting a shortened set, but finally decided to go for the usual 100.
-It seemed like a good number and it followed what has become something of an annual ritual for me.
 Needless to say, there are some images that don’t stand out on their own but that do help tell a story, or convey the distinctive spirit of the event.
 And that, after all, is the point.
 The images work best when they capture the raw energy, the bawdy humor, the carefree sexuality, the bad taste, and above all, the sheer outrageous good fun of it all.